sigmasaur/AwSW-it/README.md

 * I decided to not translate the passwords and puzzles from `sec.rpy` for a number of reasons.
 Some are encoded as a filename and would still be found in the game untranslated; some just don't lend themselves to translation.
 Also, the user might resort to looking up the password for a puzzle, probably expecting it to work as it is.

+* There are still images where the text is far too embedded to be translated without the original 3D source files or just a more expert hand.

 [1]:https://italianoinclusivo.it/